Francesco-Ranieri/music-genre-classification/docs/model_cards/model_card_RF.md

 <!-- This section is meant to convey both technical and sociotechnical limitations. -->

-This dataset used to train this model is composed of 10000 songs diveved in 10 different genres:
+This dataset used to train this model is composed of 10000 songs divided in 10 different genres:
 * blues
 * classical
 * country